AgenticData: An Agentic Data Analytics System for Heterogeneous Data: System Overview

 \subsection{System Architecture}

-To achieve fully autonomous data analysis capabilities, the system is driven by multiple collaborative data agents.
-These agents are responsible for generating a high-quality semantic logical plan, optimizing it into an effective semantic physical plan, and executing the plan efficiently.
-The planner includes a data profiling agent to discover relevant data, a data planning agent to generate a high-quality plan, and a data manipulation agent to utilize tools for handling data.
-It also features a memory component to store both short-term information (e.g., context) and long-term information (e.g., knowledge).
-Additionally, \our comprises three components: a plan validator, a plan optimizer, and a plan executor, each dedicated to optimizing and executing the logical plan.
+To achieve autonomous data analytics capabilities, \our is powered by multiple collaborative data agents.
+These agents are responsible for profiling the underlying data, selecting relevant data, generating a high-quality semantic logical plan, optimizing it into an effective semantic physical plan, and executing the plan efficiently.
+The data profiling agent constructs data profiles for structured and unstructured data, which are used to identify relevant data for orchestrating a plan.
+The data planning agent generates a high-quality plan, which includes a memory agent to store both short-term information (such as error feedback) and long-term information (such as planning knowledge), along with a plan validator that provides feedback to ensure the plan's correctness.
+The plan optimization agent optimizes the logical plan to reduce LLM costs.
+The plan execution agent efficiently executes the plan.

-\textbf{Planner.} Unlike existing NL2Data systems that generate a logical plan in a single step using sufficient prompts \cite{10.14778/3685800.3685905, AOP}, \our employs multiple specialized agents for planning, with each agent serving as an expert in specific sub-tasks.
-This approach improves performance by allowing each expert agent to concentrate on solving a particular aspect of the problem.
-We divide the challenge of plan generation into three key areas: data discovery, task planning, and plan generation, and design three agents (a data profiling agent, a data planning agent, and a data manipulation agent) to tackle these specific challenges.
-The data profiling agent provides tools for extracting metadata from both structured and unstructured data, using LLM with RAG techniques to enrich metadata and build a semantic catalog within vector databases.
-The data planning agent chooses relevant datasets based on the semantic requirements of the task and domain knowledge, plans the solution step-by-step, and creates a high-level plan.
-Lastly, the data manipulation agent outlines detailed attributes of the plan, such as generating SQL for the database Scan operator, specifying tool names and parameters for the file Scan operator, and selecting keys (e.g., columns) and functions (e.g., Max/Avg/Count) for the Aggregate operator.
+\textbf{Data Profiling Agent (Section~\ref{sec:dataprofile}).} It analyzes both unstructured and structured data from various perspectives and generates a data profile for them.
+The data profile is encoded as a graph, where each node represents a data profile (including metadata, summary, embedding) for either an unstructured document or a structured table, and each edge indicates the relationships between two nodes (including data linkage and metadata relationships).

-\our incorporates a smart memory mechanism to manage short-term context and long-term knowledge.
-It automatically extracts valuable insights from short-term contexts to build long-term knowledge, such as frequently used patterns.
-It uses vector databases to store memory information, dynamically removing outdated short-term contexts and adding new ones as needed.
+\textbf{Query Planning Agent (Section~\ref{sec:plan}).} Unlike existing NL2Data systems that generate a logical plan in a single step using sufficient prompts~\cite{10.14778/3685800.3685905, AOP}, \our employs multiple specialized agents for planning, with each agent acting as an expert in specific sub-tasks.
+This approach enhances performance by allowing each expert agent to focus on solving a particular aspect of the problem.
+The data planning agent selects relevant datasets based on the semantic requirements of the task and domain knowledge, reasoning the plan step-by-step.
+If there are errors, the plan validator provides feedback to enhance its correctness.